rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/README.md

 * `TRANWORK`: Primary transit mode of travel to work
 * `CARPOOL`: Carpooling status
 * `TRANTIME`: One-way commute travel time (in minutes)

-### The data is divided into four groups:

-**Single Renter Household**
-A single-person household in which the person is a stable worker living alone.
-After the wrangling, 21,974 observations remain for analysis.

-**Roommate Renter Household**
-A multi-person household in which the head is a stable worker and all other household members are non-family, with at least one roommate also being a stable worker.
-After the wrangling, 9,229 observations remain for analysis.

-**Family Renter Household**
-A multi-person household in which the head is a stable worker and all other household members share a family-based relationship.
-After the wrangling, 85,848 observations remain for analysis.

-**Mixed Renter Household**
-A multi-person household in which the head is a stable worker, living with family members who share a family-based relationship with the head (not required to be workers), and at least one non-family roommate who is also a stable worker.
-Following data wrangling, 3,454 observations remain for analysis.

-### The criteria for renter household and unit structure:

-- The ownership of the dwelling (tenure) is rented, with cash rent.

-- The unit structure must be a physical housing unit: a 1-family house (detached or attached) or a multi-family building with 2 or more units.

-- For multi-person households, only two-to-five-person households were retained, as these represent the majority within that ACS 5-year sample (82.4% in ACS 2019, 83.3% in ACS 2024).

-### The criteria of a stable worker:

-A person who is 1) aged 24–64, 2) currently at work, 3) working between 20 and 80 hours per week, and 4) earning an annual income greater than or equal to the annual minimum wage in Los Angeles County for that year.

 ### The additional variables added for analysis: